General File Submission Requirements

 Photography

-When submitting photography, please keep in mind how the image was photographed and the editing process to ensure that your photograph can scale.
+When submitting photography, it’s important to think about how the image was photographed and the editing process to ensure that your photograph can scale.

 - If you want to add texture or stylistic elements (grain, blur, overlays, etc) to your photograph in the editing process, keep in mind what those edits will look like scaled to our largest sizes.
 Your edits should look intentional and have good resolution quality for all sizes.